library(liver)

 Linear regression relies on several key assumptions:

-1. Linearity: The relationship between the predictor(s) and the response should be approximately linear.
-Scatter plots or residuals vs. fitted plots help assess this.
+Linearity: The relationship between the predictor(s) and the response is approximately linear.
+This is typically assessed using residuals versus fitted value plots.

-2. Independence: Observations should be independent of one another.
-That is, the outcome for one case should not influence another.
+Independence: Observations are independent of one another, meaning that the outcome for one case does not influence another.
+This assumption is usually justified by the study design rather than diagnostic plots.

-3. Normality: The residuals (errors) should follow a normal distribution.
-This is typically checked using a Q-Q plot.
+Normality: The residuals follow an approximately normal distribution, which is commonly checked using a normal Q–Q plot.

 stepwise_model = lm(revenue ~ clicks + display, data = marketing)